Voresh/MiniContainer/README.md

 ### Code generation

-Unity Injector leverages Source Generators to eliminate reflection and create dependencies directly using constructor, with a fallback to reflection when necessary.
+MiniContainer leverages Source Generators to eliminate reflection and create dependencies directly using constructor, with a fallback to reflection when necessary.
+To use source-generated code you need to import "Code generation" sample in Package Manager.
-To use source-generated code, you'll need to register your instance constructors, these constructors are named as `"AssemblyName"_GeneratedInstanceConstructor`.
+Then you'll need to register your instance constructors, these constructors are named as `"AssemblyName"_GeneratedInstanceConstructor`.

 Here's an example of setting the instance constructors: